-Whether pursuing a career change or cancer treatment, Bill Raffield is the kind of man who goes for what he wants.
+Whether pursuing a career change or cancer treatment, Bill is the kind of man who goes for what he wants.
 After receiving a B.S. in physics, Bill had a career in the Air Force, where he planned and evaluated instructional systems for the military’s intercontinental ballistic missiles program during the Vietnam War.
-He became a captain, serving as combat crew commander and wing instructor and discovered he enjoyed “arranging resources to accomplish the mission,” he said.
-“At the time, I didn’t know what that was called, but in business, that’s operations.”
-After his military career ended, Mr. Raffield didn’t settle into the field he had chosen, but instead embarked in a new direction, starting out as a territory sales manager for Michelin Tire and ending up in management and operations for Truckstops of America and Universal Tire.
-“I tended to say, ‘I’m going to do what fits me.”
+He became a captain, serving as combat crew commander and wing instructor, and discovered that he enjoyed what he called “arranging resources to accomplish the mission.”

-That mindset help Mr. Raffield look closely at all his options when diagnosed with prostate cancer after his PSA levels began an upward climb last year.
-His brother-in-law, who lives in Knoxville, had had proton therapy for prostate cancer three years prior, so Bill knew something about the treatment.
-He also knew that with an active career and family life, including grandchildren who live nearby, he didn’t want to struggle with the side effects that came with other treatment options such as surgery and brachytherapy.
+That mindset helped Bill look closely at all his options when diagnosed with prostate cancer after his PSA levels began an upward climb.
+His brother-in-law had chosen proton therapy for prostate cancer three years prior, so Bill knew something about the treatment.
+He also knew that with an active career and family life, including grandchildren who live nearby, he didn’t want to struggle with the side effects that came with other treatment options such as surgery or brachytherapy.

 “My brother-in-law was amazed at how little impact there was in terms of side effects and everything else.
 Several friends elected to do brachytherapy and experienced significant side effects from the treatment.
 With surgery, a lifetime of incontinence and impotence was no deal,” said Bill.
 “After putting it all together, it was pretty clear that, for me, proton was the way to go.”